Pfizer-BioNTech vaccine deliveries could start 'before Christmas' | Health

 Pfizer-BioNTech vaccine deliveries could start 'before Christmas'

-BioNTech's Sahin said the U.S. emergency authorization would be applied for on Friday.
-The FDA committee tentatively plans to meet on Dec.
-8-10, a source familiar with the situation said, though the dates could still change.
+An FDA advisory committee tentatively plans to meet on Dec.
+8-10 to discuss the vaccine, a source familiar with the situation said, though the dates could change.
 The FDA did not respond to requests for comment.

-COVID-19 RUNS RAMPANT The final trial analysis comes a week after initial results showed the vaccine was more than 90% effective.
-Moderna Inc released preliminary data for its vaccine on Monday, showing 94.5% effectiveness.
+COVID-19 RUNS RAMPANT

+The final trial analysis comes a week after initial results showed the vaccine was more than 90% effective.
+Moderna Inc on Monday released preliminary data for its vaccine showing 94.5% effectiveness.
+"We now have two safe and highly effective vaccines that could be authorized by the Food and Drug Administration and ready to distribute within weeks," U.S. Health and Human Services Secretary Alex Azar said.

+The news was especially welcome with the virus again running rampant around the world, setting records for new infections and hospitalizations almost daily.
+The Pfizer-BioNTech shot was found to have 94% efficacy in people over age 65, a particularly high-risk group.

 "This is the evidence we needed to ensure that the most vulnerable people are protected," said Andrew Hill, senior visiting research fellow at the University of Liverpool's department of pharmacology.
-Global shares rose as the trial results countered concerns around the stubbornly high global infection rate.
+Global shares rose as the trial results countered concerns around the soaring infection rate.
 Pfizer shares were up 1.6% while BioNTech jumped 3.8% in the United States.
-By contrast, Moderna dropped 4.2%.
+Moderna shares fell 3.6%.

 Investors have treated vaccine development as a race between companies, although there is likely to be global demand for as much vaccine as can be produced for the foreseeable future.
 DISTRIBUTING SHOTS

-Pfizer says it expects to make as many as 50 million vaccine doses this year, enough to protect 25 million people, and then produce up to 1.3 billion doses in 2021.
-While some groups such as healthcare workers will be prioritized in the United States and Britain for vaccinations this year, it will be months before large-scale rollouts begin in either country.
+Pfizer said it expects to make as many as 50 million vaccine doses this year, enough to protect 25 million people, and then produce up to 1.3 billion doses in 2021.
+While some groups such as healthcare workers will be prioritized in the United States and Britain for vaccinations, it will be months before large-scale rollouts begin in either country.

-Pfizer also has agreements with the European Union, Germany and Japan where distribution could begin next year.
+On Wednesday, Pfizer said it had offered to provide Brazil with millions of doses in the first half of 2021.
+It also has agreements with the European Union, Germany and Japan where distribution could begin next year.
 Mike Ryan, the World Health Organization's top emergency expert, said it would be at least 4-6 months before significant levels of vaccination were taking place around the world.

-GRAPHIC-Tracking the vaccine race: https://tmsnrt.rs/3nEc4Gz Authorization of vaccines for children will take longer.
-Only Pfizer has started vaccinating volunteers under the age of 18 in trials, giving shots to children as young as 12.
-Moderna and Johnson & Johnson have said they hope to start testing the vaccine in younger patients soon.
+Authorization of vaccines for children will take longer.
+Only Pfizer has started vaccinating volunteers under age 18 and as young as 12.
+Moderna and J&J have said they hope to start testing the vaccine in younger people soon.
+GRAPHIC-Tracking the vaccine race: https://tmsnrt.rs/3nEc4Gz

 - READ MORE ON: